Blood pressure and mental health

 The role of mental health

-The occurrence of panic attacks is also markedly higher in people with high blood pressure, with rates of up to 39%.
-A panic attack is a sudden episode of intense fear, accompanied by a racing heart, shortness of breath, and dizziness.
-Whether panic attacks cause high blood pressure or the other way around is still unclear.
+Panic attacks are also significantly more common in people with high blood pressure, occurring in up to 39%.
+A panic attack is a sudden episode of intense fear, often accompanied by a racing heart, shortness of breath, and dizziness.
+Whether panic attacks lead to high blood pressure or the other way around is still unclear.
 One hypothesis is the "labeling effect": the diagnosis or treatment of high blood pressure can trigger anxiety in some people.
-Those anxieties could then lead to panic attacks.
+That anxiety could then lead to panic attacks.
 It can also happen that people with high blood pressure who suffer from panic attacks stop taking their blood pressure medication.
-The reason may be that they mistakenly interpret the signs of panic as side effects of the medication.
-That's why it's important to correctly recognize and treat panic in people with high blood pressure.
+This may be because they mistakenly interpret the signs of panic as side effects of the drugs.
+Therefore, its important to properly recognize and treat panic in people with high blood pressure.

 How personality affects blood pressure